Zerxxy/DontPeekMe/README.md

 ## Installing
 A step by step series of examples that tell you how to get a development env running

+### Option 1: source files already on local machine
+1. Open a terminal window and change directory to the Xcode project
+2. Once inside the correct directory, run "pod install"
+3. This will install the appropriate cocoapods to your directory
+4. Open the "dontPeekMe.xcworkspace" file (white icon)
+5. Select the play button in the upper left to run

+### Option 2: Installing directly from git
 1. Open Xcode
 2. Select "Clone an existing project"
 3. In the text field enter https://github.com/Zerxxy/DontPeekMe.git